memorysafety/website/content/en/rav1d-bounty-official-rules.md

 ### Code Criteria

+Solutions must improve the performance of rav1d's Rust code as compared to dav1d's C code.

 The dav1d and rav1d decoders share some low-level assembly.
-The solution must not involve modifying the assembly code that rav1d imports from dav1d.
+Solutions must not involve modifying the assembly code that rav1d imports from dav1d.
 We need to reach parity between dav1d’s C code and rav1d’s Rust code while continuing to use the same exact assembly optimizations as dav1d.

-The solution must not add unacceptable usage of Rust’s unsafe keyword, in which acceptability is judged by us (you are welcome to ask at any time by sending an email to [hello@memorysafety.org](mailto:hello@memorysafety.org)) and/or the maintainers of the relevant project which may eventually need to merge the code.
+Solutions must not add unacceptable usage of Rust’s unsafe keyword, in which acceptability is judged by us (you are welcome to ask at any time by sending an email to [hello@memorysafety.org](mailto:hello@memorysafety.org)) and/or the maintainers of the relevant project which may eventually need to merge the code.
 Fewer instances of the “unsafe” keyword are generally better, provided that it does not come at an unacceptable cost in terms of architecture and maintainability.

-The solution must be in either rav1d itself, the Rust compiler, or the Rust standard library.
+Solutions must be in either rav1d itself, the Rust compiler, or the Rust standard library.
 You must not introduce code into rav1d in a language other than Rust.
-Binary rewriting (e.g. post-link time optimization) and changes to build processes are not in-scope as a potential solution.
+Binary rewriting (e.g. post-link time optimization) and changes to build processes are not in-scope as potential solutions.

-The solution cannot include backporting changes from versions of dav1d after v1.5.1.
+Solutions cannot include backporting changes from versions of dav1d after v1.5.1.

 ### Merge criteria:

 Entrants must work with relevant project maintainers to merge their entry into the relevant projects.
 Entrants may ask for assistance with this process from the rav1d project, though assistance cannot be guaranteed.
-An Entry must be merged into the rav1d project, the Rust standard library, and/or the Rust compiler, per those projects’ existing standards and processes.
+An Entry must be merged into the rav1d project, the Rust standard library, and/or the Rust compiler, per those projects’ existing standards and processes at the time of a merge attempt.

 ## 9. CONSENT TO COMMUNICATIONS